katarinarosiak/to_do_app/README.md

 # To Do List
 To Do Application is written in node.js.
-The exercise is a part of the Launch School Core Curriculum.

 It's using:
 - Express.js